sebastian89n/code-learning-hub/jakarta-ee/README.md

 - **jax-ws** - Jakarta XML Web Services
 - **jaxb** - Jakarta XML Binding
 - **servlets** - Jakarta Servlets

-## Jakarta EE (previously Java EE - Java Enterprise Edition)

-Jakarta EE is a set of specifications and APIs for building and deploying enterprise-level, distributed, and scalable Java applications.
-It provides a standardized and robust platform for developing server-side applications, often used in business and enterprise environments.

 ## Overview